turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 #### Results

-When you've got it right and run your simulator, your fly menu will look like this:
+When you've got it right and run your program, your fly menu will look like this:

 ```
 Action: b